yashd-dev/fynd-extension/README.md

-# Naish
+# HueBot

-Naish is a product variation generator extension for Fynd.
+HueBot is a product variation generator extension for Fynd.